 The effects of chronic stress

-Stress in itself isn’t a problem.
+Stress in and of itself isn’t a problem.
 Yes, you heard right!
 A healthy amount of stress can motivate us to reach for and achieve our goals.
-When a person is being over stimulated and their nervous system constantly aroused, however, this state can damage their mental, physical and emotional health.
-Their nervous system can become unbalanced, disrupting their immune system and other body systems.
+When a person is being over stimulated and their nervous system constantly aroused, however, this chronic stress state can damage their mental, physical and emotional health over time.
+Their nervous system can become unbalanced, disrupting the functioning of their immune system and other body systems.
 It’s crucial for our overall health to find ways to manage stress, to stop it getting out of control and damaging our health.
 This form of stress can unfortunately be a killer.

 The stress response